 I marked the corner lines and removed the majority of the material on my table saw – freehand.
 Not recommended for anyone who doesn’t feel confident with this.
 Then I proceeded with sanding.

 I generated tons of dust, but I don’t mind sawdust at all.
 It took some time but the results were good.

-I applied a couple of coats of spray lacquer and within the next few days I attached the castors.
-Pre-drilled holes were absolute necessity as the screws I used were very small and fragile.
+I applied a couple of coats of spray lacquer and within the next few days, I attached the castors.
+Pre-drilled holes were an absolute necessity as the screws I used were very small and fragile.

 The castors were placed as far out as possible to make them visible.
 This project is called an ash mobile tray to eliminate confusion with an ashtray which surely is something completely different.